archazid/acmecorp/content/survey/random.md

 ---
-title: Random questions from Hugo In Action
+title: Random questions from Hugo in Action
 survey:
 - question: Do you like websites that are slow to load?
   answer: [Yes, No]